-To tell the story of winter paintings in Western Art is to travel through the social and cultural changes of Europe from the Middle Age until Modern time.
+To explore the story of winter paintings in Western Art is to take a journey through the social and cultural changes of Europe from the Middle Age to Modern time.

-- Firstly, we are telling the history of winter painting through the six most emblematic works.
+- Firstly, we will delve into the history of winter painting through six emblematic works.

-- In the second part, we’ll see how artists of different cultures and time, used the challenges of the winter season to celebrate folklore and domestic life.
+- In the second part, we will examine how artists from different cultures and eras used the challenges of the winter season to depict folklore and domestic life.

-- And finally, we’ll be looking at some of the allegorical and symbolic depictions of winter, from both classic and modern art.
+- Finally, we will explore some of the allegorical and symbolic depictions of winter, from classic to modern art.